psidh/psidh/README.md

 ### 🧑‍💻🇮🇳

-Welcome to my Repository of my GitHub Repositories which hosts many <b>✨ special ✨ repositories</b> which are easy to understand and use!
+Welcome to my Repository of my GitHub Profile which are easy to understand and use!

 <img align="right" width="300" height="300" src="1663406460220.jpeg">